Implementation status of Martin Inquiry recommendations by the department

 12.4

-Biosecurity Queensland develops and implements a compliance program that includes routine and regular monitoring for compliance with the provisions of the new Code of Practice for the Transport of Livestock.
+Biosecurity Queensland develops and implements a compliance program that includes routine and regular monitoring for compliance with the provisions of the new Code of practice for the Transport of Livestock Not commenced

-Not yet commenced.
-A new compliance plan is contingent on recommendation 12.1 being completed.
+A new compliance plan is contingent on recommendation 12.1 being completed

 24